You needed pink sheets to support your case, not spreadsheets – SC justice to Mahama

 “There was a spreadsheet alleging vote padding of 4,693 votes in 26 constituencies and we said we would have expected that the pink sheet for those polling stations would have been exhibited to prove the allegation instead of a spreadsheet.

-“The conclusion was that even if one took out these 4,693 votes, it would not impact on the 6million plus votes that the candidate we were dealing with.”
+“The conclusion was that even if one took out these 4,693 votes, it would not impact on the 6million plus votes that the candidate was dealing with.”

 The Presidential Candidate of the NDC in last year’s elections, John Dramani Mahama filed a petition at the apex court challenging the results of the polls as announced by the Chair of the EC, Jean Mensa.